 I do worry that over time, the organic reach and ad cost will go down the same path as Facebook (especially because Instagram is owned by Facebook).

 Right now, I feel the various tools make it one of the easiest platforms to grow a following if you’re in a field that translates well visually.

 It’s definitely a strong contender for the hottest social network.

 LinkedIn: Effectively making the transition from just profiles to an all out social network

-Cons: Targeted ads expensive, challenging to build a traditional following
+Cons: Targeted ads are expensive.
+It is challenging to build a traditional following.

 LinkedIn actually now has the fourth highest active monthly users.